The Paul Douglas Institute is a nonpartisan student-run public policy think tank.

 Our founders named the organization after Senator Paul H. Douglas, a University of Chicago economist and dedicated public servant.
 Inspired by his life and work, we enable students to make an impact on the legislative process by applying their education to real-world questions.

 We are committed to fostering inclusivity and mutual respect.

 The Paul Douglas Institute’s purpose is to empower students to produce meaningful and impactful policy research.
 To advance this aim, we believe strongly in attracting students diverse in talents, background, and experience of Chicago and America’s varied communities and landscapes.
 To this purpose, we are committed to building an institute that fosters inclusivity and mutual respect.

-Our Institute began when members of the University of Chicago Democracy Initiative saw an opportunity for students to make a real impact in the public discourse through research.
-UCDI is dedicated to improving the state of American democracy, including by educating citizens about current political developments in their communities, experimenting with new ideas to improve the democratic state, and organizing support for political participation through voter registration events and the Citizen Bulletin, a nonpartisan weekly newsletter detailing the actions of local, state, and national elected officials.
+In 2017, our institute began when members of the University of Chicago Democracy Initiative saw an opportunity for students to make a real impact in the public discourse through research.
+UCDI is a civic organization on campus dedicated to improving the state of American democracy, and houses several initiatives including student political education, voter registration events, and the Citizen Bulletin, a nonpartisan weekly newsletter detailing the actions of local, state, and national elected officials.

 In 2018, PDI became a federally registered 501(c)(3) nonprofit organization.